microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ### I'm having problems with the terminal rendering.
 What can I do?

 By default, the integrated terminal will render using GPU acceleration on most machines.
 It does this using multiple `<canvas>` elements, which are better tuned than the DOM for rendering interactive text that changes often.
-The terminal actually features 3 renderers which fallback if they are detected to perform poorly in this order:
+The terminal features 3 renderers that fallback if they are detected to perform poorly in this order:

 1. WebGL - This is the fastest renderer that truly unlocks the GPU's power to render the terminal quickly.
 2. Canvas - This will be used if the WebGL context fails to load (for example, hardware/environment incapabilities).
 Its performance may vary depending on your environment, but in general, it's much faster than the DOM renderer.